 Click on the Image Below to Visit the SCCA WEBSITE and learn more about the Events

-A History of the Super Cup Stock Car Series... (a nice story as we look forward to 2015)
+A History of the Super Cup Stock Car Series...

 About a year ago a rumbling started in the short track world.
 Talk about a touring series that was affordable started to circulate.
 With interest growing and costs escalating out of control the time was right.
 Major changes year after year forced teams to withdraw from USAR.
 The time had come to get back to the basic idea of running the cars that you already had.
 Several people were interested in a low cost series and came together to make it happen.
 The time for talking was over, and the time for doing was here.